-On this adventurous Choquequirao trek 4 days we hike through high andean landscapes with majestic glaciers, descend into deep canyons where the condors fly and pass through biologically diverse cloud forest ecosystems.
-You will also see native animals such as Andean Condors, birds, native flora and fauna, orchids and so much more.
+On the adventurous Choquequirao trek of 4 days we hike through high Andean landscapes with majestic glaciers, descend into deep canyons where the condors fly and pass through biologically diverse cloud forest ecosystems.
+You will also see native animals such as Andean Condors, birds, native flora and fauna such as numerous varieties of orchids and so much more.

 We are specialists in this amazing route and offer the most frequent departures with experienced and professional guides.

-At 5am we pick you up at your hotel, and drive for the next 4 hours in our private transport to Capuliyoc (2,850m/9,407ft).
-Along the way there are spectacular views of villages, valleys and snow-capped mountains.
+At 5am, we pick you up at your hotel, and drive for the next 4 hours in our private van to Capuliyoc (2,850m/9,407ft).
+Along the way, there are spectacular views of villages, valleys and snow-capped mountains.
 Once at Cachora we meet our horsemen and pack all of our equipment onto the horses.

-After enjoying a boxed breakfast we start walking to Capuliyoc where we enjoy great views of Apurimac Canyon, snow-capped mountains such a Padreyoc (5,571m/18,387ft) and Choquequirao site from a distance and have lunch.
-After lunch we descend for two hours to our first campsite at Chiquisca (1,900m/6,270ft), where we spend the night.
+After enjoying a boxed breakfast, we start walking to Capuliyoc where we enjoy great views of Apurimac Canyon, snow-capped mountains such as Padreyoc (5,571m/18,387ft) and the Choquequirao site from a distance and have lunch.
+After lunch, we descend for two hours to our first campsite at Chiquisca (1,900m/6,270ft), where we spend the night.

-After an early breakfast we descend to the magnificent Apurimac River (1,550m/5,117ft) and then walk uphill to the rural village of Maranpata (2,850m/9,350ft) where we have lunch while enjoying the spectacular views of the archeological site of Choquequirao (3,150m/10,397ft).
+After an early breakfast, we descend to the magnificent Apurimac River (1,550m/5,117ft) and then walk uphill to the rural village of Maranpata (2,850m/9,350ft) where we have lunch while enjoying the spectacular views of the archeological site of Choquequirao (3,150m/10,397ft).
 As we trek, we walk through a myriad of flora and fauna to the magnificent archeological site of Choquequirao.
-When we arrive there is a private guided tour for us in the afternoon.
-During the tour we will explore all the important sections, such as: palaces, temple, ritual water fountains, amazing Usnu (ceremonial platform), agricultural terraces, llama’s section and much more.
-Finally we head back to our second campsite located just 20 minutes from the Choquequirao ruins, where we will have tea and dinner
+When we arrive, there is a private guided tour for us in the afternoon.
+During the tour, we will explore all the important sections, such as the palaces, temple, ritual water fountains, amazing Usnu (ceremonial platform), agricultural terraces, llama’s section and much more.
+Finally, we head back to our second campsite located just 20 minutes from the Choquequirao ruins, where we will have tea and dinner

 The Choquequirao Trek 4 days it’s available on any date that it’s best for you as long as we have a minimum of 2 hikers.